luislopez-dev/Razor-Pages-Selenium-Docker-Github-Actions-TDD-Starter-Kit/README.md

-# **Enterprise Template for apps in .NET**
+# **Enterprise Software & DevOps Architecture for apps in .NET**
 # <sub> Powered by Selenium, CA Principles, TDD, Docker & GitHub Actions </sub>

 ## Introduction

 This project provides a solid foundation for building web applications with integrated DevOps tools out of the box.
-Its goal is to provide a clear and maintainable starting point that can grow without complications.
 It is designed for teams or individual developers who want to begin with a well-defined structure without having to reinvent essential configurations.

 ## Structure